 This page features K4Health's global publications, which include: Theory Primers | Family Planning References | Planning Guides | Global Health: Science and Practice | Research Briefs | Opinions and Experiences | High Impact Practice Briefs | Knowledge Management Case Studies | More from Predecessor Projects

-For country-specific publications, visit our Field Activities pages.
+For country-specific publications, visit our Where We Work page.
 For overviews and resources on family planning and knowledge management, visit our Topics pages.
 For more in-depth collections, try K4Health Toolkits.

 Diffusion of Innovations: Global health achievements require highly innovative knowledge management approaches.
 The diffusion of innovations theory helps explain and predict factors that influence the adoption of public health innovations.
 This guide provides tangible ways to apply the theory to ensure effective sharing and use of new health knowledge, guidance, and practice among health professionals, particularly program managers and knowledge management practitioners.